TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 ## Optional Parameters Guide
 These apply to all endpoints in our API.
 All optional parameters means these do not need to be included for CityMotion to function properly.
 They provide live customization pathways of the webview display.
 These features exist on the webpage side, not your app.

+### Maps
+- Description:  A card pop-up that displays an interactive map.
+Accessed through tapping on a card header map icon.
+- Requirements: None, uses client-side Mapbox
+- Usage: `maps = (true)`
+- Default: Not enabled if not specified.
+- Example: `maps=true`
+- Options:
+  - Default: `none` or do not include this parameter
+  - `true` will show a tappable map icon in the card header

 ### UI Theme "Dark Mode" (ui)
 - Description:  Changes the color theme to the specified mode.
 Currently enables a dark mode.
 Default theme is light.
 - Requirements: None